MYavuzYAGIS/Automotive-Cybersecurity/Protocols & Cyber.md

 - Macsec can encrypt user data at UP TO 800Gig Ethernet Speeds without any hardware offloading.

+- Very little latency.

 - Application to any network that relies on Ethernet so can be used in many places => so Data Center, Corporate environment, Service Provider, etc.

+- Allows to protect all protocols virtually, including layer 2 protocols like AVB TP (IEEE 1722)
+- The smallest attack surface on Ethernet-based links for attacks with physical access to a medium

+IPSEC and TLS are software based but MacSec is hardware(phy and switches) based. so it makes it more robust and secure!

 ### Packet Structure: